mjohnnywest/Homework2--VBA-Challenge/README.md

 # Homework2--VBA-Challenge
-VBA challenge for module 2 of SMU Data Science Course
+VBA challenge for module 2 of SMU Data Science Course.
+The code itself can be found in the file titled "tickerpull" all code was written by myself, with research from google.